dmitrii602/wmc-docs/docs/tools/toolchains/hardhat.md

 Hardhat is a robust Ethereum development platform that provides a versatile and efficient environment for smart contract development.

-Utilize Hardhat to manage the entire lifecycle of your smart contracts, including editing, compiling, debugging, and deploying on WMTx.
+Utilize Hardhat to manage the entire lifecycle of your smart contracts, including editing, compiling, debugging, and deploying on WMC.

 ---

-# Configuring Hardhat for WMTx
+# Configuring Hardhat for WMC

-To set up [Hardhat](https://hardhat.org/) for deploying smart contracts on WMTx, update your project’s `hardhat.config.ts` file by adding WMTx as a network:
+To set up [Hardhat](https://hardhat.org/) for deploying smart contracts on WMC, update your project’s `hardhat.config.ts` file by adding WMC as a network:

 ```tsx
 networks: {